 What people say

 “Sexuality is a vital part of wellness and being healthy.
 As doctors, we can forget this and, at worse, silence it.
 The charter helps to bring the subject of sexuality and intimacy to the forefront of the conversation and gives people the confidence to raise issues that might be sensitive or taboo.
 I’m excited to see how the charter changes the conversation about sex and sexuality.”― Dr Rebecca Mawson, GP

 “I’m pleased that the Charter includes all protected characteristics.
 As a middle-aged woman who’s had relationships with women and men, it’s easy to feel like you’re being judged.
 I hope the Charter will help put a stop to that.”― Woman aged 60-69

 Want to find out more?

-The Charter is supported by a suite of materials: Guidance Notes, Problem Statement, and FAQs.
+The Charter itself is supported by a suite of materials: Guidance Notes, Problem Statement, and FAQs.
 The materials are free.
-Use the button below to get in touch so we can send you the materials.
+Use the button below to get in touch so we can send you them to you.